 The Commission's assessment policy is available on its website at How the NACC assesses corruption issues.

 Investigations

 The Commission is currently:

-- conducting 15 corruption investigations, including 5 joint investigations - overseeing 2 investigations it has referred to other agencies.
+- conducting 18 corruption investigations, including 5 joint investigations.
+In one of these investigations, charges have already been laid and an arrest made, as previously announced. - overseeing 2 investigations it has referred to other agencies.